AndergassenLab/Allelome.LINK/01_test_run/README.md

-## Test end-to-end run fo rAllelome.PRO2 and Allelome.LINK
+## Test end-to-end run for Allelome.PRO2 and Allelome.LINK

 1. Create environment: Create an environment with all necessary software packages.
 2. Run Allelome.PRO2: Executes the Allelome.PRO2 pipeline on the test data set.